PranjalChitale/CS6910_Assignment3/README.md

 [Dakshina dataset](https://github.com/google-research-datasets/dakshina)

 ### Results :-
-- Word level accuracy on test set for vanilla was : 36.38%
+- Word level accuracy on test set for vanilla model was : 36.38%
-- Word level accuracy on test set for vanilla was : 39.16%.
+- Word level accuracy on test set for Attention model was : 39.16%.

 Corresponding Predictions CSV files are saved in respective folders.